carletex/create-dapp-example/RFC-extensions.md

 | ⚠️ TODO list when new properties are added to config.json:
 |  - Update this document
 |  - Update the ExtensionDescriptor type at /src/types.ts
-|  - Update the extensions-tree file so the new field from the config is actually added into the extension descriptor
+|  - Update the src/utils/extensions-tree.ts file so the new field from the config is actually added into the extension descriptor

 # Template files